ArturKlauser/raspberrypi-rstudio/README.md

 ```
 This is also the default if you don't specify a target.
 The full runtime
 also has the necessary system and R packages installed to support working
-with .Rmd files as well as source code version control.
-It also contains a
+with .Rmd files including latex for generating PDF, as well as source code
-compile environment for C, C++ and Fortran which is often used when you
+version control.
+It also contains compile environments for C, C++ and Fortran
-install additional R source packages from CRAN in your R user environment.
+which are often used when you install additional R source packages from CRAN
+in your R user environment.

 ## Running RStudio Server
 Once you have the raspberrypi-rstudio-server created you can start an